Hacke4/complete-web-development/README.md

 [CSS Formatter](https://www.cleancss.com/css-beautify/) - Online CSS Formatter, CSS Beautifier.

 [Placeholder](https://placeholder.com/) - How To Use Our Placeholders.
 Just specify the image size after our URL and you’ll get a placeholder image.

+FRONT END CHALLENGES OR SKILLS

+[CodePen](https://codepen.io/) - Build, share, and learn JavaScript, CSS, and HTML with our online code editor

+[Frontend Mentor](https://www.frontendmentor.io/) - Improve your front-end skills by building real projects.
+Solve real-world HTML, CSS and JavaScript challenges whilst working to professional designs.

+[Good Code](https://www.codewell.cc/)  - Browse through dozens of front end coding challenges, complete with Adobe XD files and styleguides.

+[cod
+ier](https://codier.io/)  - Explore and attempt front-end coding challenges.

+[
+CSSBattle](https://cssbattle.dev/)CSS code-golfing is here!
+Use your CSS skills to replicate targets with smallest possible code.
+Feel free to check out the targets below and put your CSS skills to test.